Riebot/File-Sharing-Bot/README.md

 # <Create config.py appropriately>
 python3 main.py
 ````
+---

 ### Admin Commands

 ```
-/start - Start the bot or get posts.
+/start - start the bot or get posts
-/batch - Create link for more than one posts.
+/batch - create link for more than one posts
-/genlink - Create link for one post.
+/genlink - create link for one post
+/users - view bot statistics
+/broadcast - broadcast any messages to bot users
 ```
 ---

 ## Support